trishogen/matching-game/README.md

 # matching-game
   A simple card matching memory game.
-This is a  Javascript single page application, with a Ruby on Rails backend.
+This is a vanilla Javascript single page application, with a Ruby on Rails backend.
+A demo of this app can be found [here](https://www.youtube.com/watch?v=hiawumrc_nY&t=1s).

 ## Running Locally